 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

-Here’s how your passion for volunteering can make for a unique winter getaway to Uganda for 2018/2019…Join us and:
+Here’s how your passion for volunteering can make for a unique winter getaway to Uganda for 2019/2020…Join us and:

-Our Public Health Improvement program has volunteers working in community hygiene and sanitation, and disease prevention efforts in remote areas.
+Our Public Health Improvement program has volunteers working in community conservation and disease prevention education.

 One partner trains local leaders, who are then responsible to train 25 more people within their own community.
 Volunteers dive into this viral peer education and learn how Ugandans work together to improve lives.
 They also learn about our home-grown technologies!

-Volunteers working in this program in late 2018/early 2019 will be instrumental in monitoring and evaluating this community sanitation project.
+Volunteers working in this program in late 2019/early 2020 will be instrumental in monitoring, evaluating, and expanding this community project.